egoisticdesire/EasyLangSwitcher/README.md

 # <img src="resources/icons/FlashSparkleFilled2.png" width="32" height="32" style="margin-right:12px;"> EasyLangSwitcher

-**EasyLangSwitcher** is a simple and lightweight Windows application that allows you to switch keyboard layouts using **a single key**.
-Switching cycles through all languages added in the system:
+**EasyLangSwitcher** is a lightweight Windows application that lets you switch keyboard layouts using **a single key**.
+The app cycles through all languages added in your system:

 - **Short press** — changes the current layout.
-- **Long press** or using **a combination** (for example, **Ctrl+C**) with the assigned key preserves the standard behavior of that key.
+- **Long press** or using a **combination** with the assigned key (for example, **Ctrl+C**) preserves the standard behavior of that key.

-Currently, the application allows you to use the Left Ctrl key to switch layouts, without using the usual **Alt+Shift** or **Win+Space** combinations.
+Now with more flexible options:

+- Choose your preferred key for switching layouts.
+- Adjust the layout switch interval.
+- Turn the app on or off via the system tray.
+- Access a simple settings window to change key parameters.
+- **Improved layout switching logic**:
+    - Any combination with the trigger key returns it to its normal behavior without switching layouts.
+    - Quick double presses of the trigger key no longer cause layout changes.
+    - Caps Lock behavior: short press switches layout, long or double press triggers standard Caps Lock on/off.

+### Using EasyLangSwitcher

-The application starts in the system tray and provides basic actions:
+The application starts in the system tray and provides easy actions:

 - **Left Click** — toggle on/off (enabled by default)
-- **Right Click** — open the menu (includes information about current configuration)
+- **Right Click** — open the menu with current configuration details

-> _Please note that the application does not work in UAC windows.
+> _Please note that the application does not work in UAC windows._
-Additionally, some modern Windows 11 applications (for example, the updated Settings app and Calculator) may not respond to layout switching.
-The reasons for this are currently unknown, and attempts to make it work have been unsuccessful._

 ---